-If your facility requires another method for attaching power or data cables -- for instance, if you need to mount this display on a wall -- we can provide other options for routing and terminating the electrical connections.
+If your facility requires another method for attaching power or data cables - for instance, if you need to mount this display on a wall - we can provide other options for routing and terminating the electrical connections.
 Let your scoreboard sales rep know about any special requirements BEFORE we begin building your cabinet.
-If your scoreboard package includes special accessories such as Stadium Sound Systems or Video Displays, there may be additional cabling and conduit needed to support this equipment.
+If your scoreboard package includes special accessories such as a Stadium Sound System or Video Display, there may be additional cabling and conduit needed to support this equipment.
 Please consult the documentation provided with these items.